Onur Avatar

 $$ F(x) = \begin{cases} 0, & x < 0, \\ \frac{x^2}{2}, & 0 \le x < 1, \\ 2x - \frac{x^2}{2} - 1, & 1 \le x \le 2, \\ 1, & x > 2. \end{cases} $$

-CDF to PDF Conversion
+CDF to PDF

 Using the continuous CDF from the previous example: